isomorphisms/Idris-dev/docs/tutorial/interactive.rst

 *******************

+By now, we have seen several examples of how Idris’ dependent type system can give you some confidence that your function correct by using the type to give the compiler some hints about what you hoped it would be like.
+We
-By now, we have seen several examples of how Idris’ dependent type system can give extra confidence in a function’s correctness by giving a more precise description of its intended behaviour in its *type*.
-We have also seen an example of how the type system can help with EDSL development by allowing a programmer to describe the type system of an object language.
-However, precise types give us more than verification of programs — we can also exploit types to help write programs which are *correct by construction*.
+have also seen an example of how the type system can help with EDSL development by allowing a programmer to describe the type system of an object language.
+However, types give us more than programming hints — we can also exploit types to help write programs which are *correct by construction*.

+//WTF does this mean? sounds like b.s.

 The Idris REPL provides several commands for inspecting and modifying parts of programs, based on their types, such as case